Skip to Content

 Overview: This article describes how to address the "ERROR db users: Incorrect string value" error encountered during an Ezeelogin upgrade.

-The error was triggered because the firstname and lastname fields in the user table contained special characters.
+The error was triggered because the firstname or lastname fields in the user table contained special characters.

 Method 1: If the gateway has only a few users with special characters